ACMRecSys/recsys24/README.md

-# recsys24
+# Information and resources related to the RecSys 2024 Conference
-Information and resources related to the RecSys 2024 Conference
+TBD